iamcal/enchant-order/README.md

 # Minecraft Enchantment Ordering Tool

+This is a branch that removes some of the incompatibilities.
+You can use it here: https://g-lewis.github.io/enchant-order/

 This web-based tools allows you to find the optimal order for combining enchant books in Minecraft to minimize XP cost.

 You can use it here: https://iamcal.github.io/enchant-order/